 Global Classrooms: Cantabria

-It was created in 1964 by Marcelino BotÃn Sanz de Sautuola and his wife Carmen Yllera.
-Its aims are educational, scientific, cultural and social with the intention of encouraging a fairer, freer, more efficient, and more responsible society, in Spain and worldwide.
+Created in 1964 by Marcelino BotĂn Sanz de Sautuola and his wife Carmen Yllera, the aims of the BotĂn Foundation are educational, scientific, cultural and social with the intention of encouraging a fairer, freer, more efficient, and more responsible society, in Spain and worldwide.

 The head office of the Foundation is located in the city of Santander (Cantabria) in the house where the palaeontologist Marcelino Sanz de Sautuola, grandfather of the Foundation's founder, lived with his family.
 This building, in the city centre, houses the offices, management, auditorium, conference room, archives and library.

-The Foundation has three additional venues: an exhibition hall, located near its head office; Villa Iris, built in 1913, where art exhibitions and workshops are held; and the Promontorio, the house built from 1915 to 1918 where Emilio BotÃn-Sanz de Sautuola lived with his family.
+The Foundation has three additional venues in Santander: an exhibition hall, located near its head office; Villa Iris, built in 1913, where art exhibitions and workshops are held; and the Promontorio, the house built from 1915 to 1918 where Emilio BotĂn-Sanz de Sautuola lived with his family.
 A fourth venue in Santander, the BotĂn Centre, is currently under construction and due for completion in 2014.
 In addition to its Santander locations, the BotĂn Foundation has recently opened a branch in Madrid.